anoopsarkar/nlp-class/hw1.md

     dev.out score: 0.27
     test.out score: 0.33

+Implementing a greedy search gets an F-score of 0.66 on dev while the Baseline method with unigram counts gets 0.89 on the dev set.

 Implementing the Baseline method augmented with bigram counts as a bigram model $$P(w_i \mid w_{i-1})$$ should give you an improved F-score: